Bad Boys for Life: Plot

 Seventeen years after Johnny Tapia was taken down by Miami PD Detectives Mike Lowrey and Marcus Burnett, (Note: As depicted in Bad Boys II (2003).)
 Isabel Aretas, widow of cartel kingpin Benito, escapes from a Mexican prison with the aid of her son Armando.
 Isabel sends Armando to Miami, tasking him with recovering a substantial stash of money Benito had hidden, as well as assassinating the people responsible for his arrest and eventual death in prison.
 Isabel also demands that Armando kill Mike last.

 In Miami, Mike accompanies Marcus to the birth of his first grandson.
 Marcus wants to spend more time with his family, so he tells Mike he intends to retire, to Mike's chagrin.
 During a footrace against Marcus to prove who is faster, Mike is shot by Armando and left in a coma for months.
 Chastised by Isabel for targeting Mike first, Armando continues to assassinate other targets on his list during Mike's convalescence.

 Following Mike's recovery, he is determined to seek revenge and unsuccessfully attempts to recruit the now-retired Marcus, which causes them to fall out.
 An informant gives Mike the identity of arms dealer Booker Grassie.
 Realizing that Mike will not heed orders to avoid the investigation, Captain Conrad Howard reluctantly allows him to work with the tech-driven team in charge, Advanced Miami Metro Operations (AMMO), led by Mike's ex-girlfriend, Lieutenant Rita Secada.

 While the team surveils Grassie at an arms deal, Mike intervenes after determining the buyers intend to kill Grassie, but he fails to save him.
 Later, Marcus is called by Carver Remy, an old informant who believes the assassin is after him.
-Marcus and Mike travel to Carver, but he is killed as they arrive.
+Marcus and Mike visit Carver, but he is killed as they arrive.
 Armando escapes after a fistfight with Mike.